ocastastudios/docker-nginx-hhvm-wp/README.md

 The image also contains aaemnnosttv/wp-cli-dotenv-command so you can generate a set of WP salts by running the command:

    wp --allow-root dotenv salts generate --file=.env

+As of Wordpress 4.6 this image is running Ubuntu Xenial and PHP 5.6